The University of Saskatchewan values diversity, and Aboriginal engagement is a strategic priority.

 - A teaching dossier or evidence of teaching effectiveness that will include sample course syllabi/outlines, teaching evaluations and a statement of teaching philosophy and interests;

-- Three current letters of reference forwarded by the referees directly to the Department
+- Three current letters of reference forwarded by the referees directly to the Chair of the Search Committee at the address or email listed below;

-For more information on any of these opportunities please contact:
+For more information on this opportunity please contact:

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.